 You should speak to the employee about why they are refusing to wear one.
 Some employees may be exempt from wearing a face covering under the Health Protection (Coronavirus, Wearing of Face Coverings in a Relevant Place) Regulations for health reasons and it may be necessary to consider if there are alternative options such as visors or screens.
 You may need to obtain medical evidence and a conduct a specific risk assessment in respect of an employee who is potentially exempt, to determine the risks.

 If an employee is not exempt from wearing a face covering and still refuses to wear one, there may be grounds to start a disciplinary process, but you should seek specialist employment law advice before doing so.

 What about the vaccine?
 Can I insist that employees are vaccinated?

 The short answer is no but many employers do intend to encourage employees to get vaccinated.
 There will be particular workplaces where requiring employees to have the vaccine may be a ‘reasonable instruction’ but will this depend on the circumstances.
 For example, this would be reasonable in care homes where employees may otherwise be putting vulnerable people at risk.

 Can Loch Associates Group help?

-Yes, our experts from Loch Employment Law, HR Advise Me and Loch Wellbeing are all on hand to assist you with a plan to return to the workplace – including advice on mandatory vaccines, masks and testing at work for Covid-19 – when that becomes safe to do.
+Yes, our experts from Loch Law, Loch HR and Loch Training & Wellbeing are all on hand to assist you with a plan to return to the workplace – including advice on mandatory vaccines, masks and testing at work for Covid-19 – when that becomes safe to do.
 Get in touch here.